The-Orange-Squad/AIDA/README.md

 ### Prerequisites

-Before setting up the AIDA Discord Bot, ensure you have the following:
+Before setting up the AIDA Discord Bot (self-hosted), ensure you have the following:

 1. A Discord Bot Token: Create a Discord Bot and obtain its token.
 You can do this by creating a new bot on the [Discord Developer Portal](https://discord.com/developers/applications).